 A Cream Maker.

 I actually started looking into this gadget several years ago, but never bought one because they were mostly offered on the UK version of eBay, and the shipping was prohibitively expensive.
-This is a simple, old-fashioned gadget that does its job perfectly, and that job is to make double cream (or single cream or extra thick double cream or any of the other varieties of cream) out of plain old milk and unsalted butter.
+This is a simple, old-fashioned gadget that does its one job perfectly, and that job is to make double cream (or single cream or extra thick double cream or any of the other varieties of cream) out of plain old milk and unsalted butter.
 Basically, it re-homogenizes the fat into the milk.
 It came into popular use during World War II, when rationing led to cream becoming almost impossible to find.
 People could get their standard ration of milk and butter, but no cream.
 Since butter is nothing but milk fat that has been separated from the liquid portion of the milk, it stands to reason that putting the butter back into the milk would reconstitute the cream, but the process is tricky.
 You can’t just stir it together, because the melted butter floats.
 You can’t shake it together, because that is actually how the butter is created in the first place—shaking only forces the sticky butter to cling together.
 What you can do is force the liquid butter and milk through a fine nozzle a bit at a time under pressure, and this will recreate the original cream.

 I finally found an old Bel Cream Maker on eBay in the US, and it looked completely unused.
 I was excited to give it a whirl when it arrived in the mail today.
 I washed and assembled the parts, and followed the directions in the accompanying original brochure, and I soon had extremely thick double cream!
 I document the recipe and procedure below.